 I use this list to guide me even when I’m just packing for a day hike.
 Weather and nature are unpredictable.
 It is imperative to plan ahead and think through the “what ifs.”

 First and foremost will be your backpack.
 Not just any backpack, but one that fits you well and is the appropriate size for your trip.
+Osprey is known for their attention to sizing and detail and has a variety of styles to suit your adventure.
 A general guideline to backpack size – a weekend trip requires a 35 to 55 liter backpack.
 Three to six days will necessitate a 55 to 70 liter backpack.
-If you plan to be out for more than a week, you should have a pack capacity of 65 liters and up.
+If you plan to be out for more than a week, you should have a pack capacity of 65 liters and up, and if you're going ultralight there are separate considerations for this.

 Important to the success of your trip will be a sleep system that you are comfortable setting up and comfortable sleeping upon.
 This includes your sleeping bag, rated to an appropriate temperature for the time of year and location you are camping, as well as a compression sack.
 Your sleeping pad, either an inflatable pad or a lightweight foam pad (or both if you are camping in snow).
 Sleeping pads are an important buffer between you and the cold ground, providing insulation and comfort, and trapping your body heat.